Welcome to the

 FRIENDS OF THE EARTH UK: The first images of Earth from space inspired a movement of people who wanted to protect the only planet we have to call home.
 It looked beautiful yet vulnerable.
 Friends of the Earth stands with anyone who cares about the world we live in, whether you’re a first time supporter or a seasoned campaigner.
 We work with local groups, experts, business leaders and politicians.
 And we push for change on causes that matter to you: Protecting your home and local environment.
 Promoting safe and healthy food and water everywhere.
 Supporting alternative energy solutions that can change the world for the better for everyone. http://www.friendsoftheearth.uk INSAT/TW @Friends_Earth FB @FriendsoftheEarth

 LOVE YOUR CLOTHES: Launched in 2014, the Love Your Clothes campaign has been developed together with industry organisations to help change the way the UK consumers buy, use and dispose of their clothing.
 The ultimate aim is to reduce the environmental impact of clothing across the UK and influence a more circular approach to clothing globally.
-Love Your Clothes is part of the Sustainable Clothing Action Plan (SCAP), which is coordinated by WRAP, a not-for-profit organisation which receives Government support across the UK. http://www.loveyourclothes.org.uk INSTA/FB @LoveYourClothesUK TW @LoveYourClothes
+Love Your Clothes is part of the Sustainable Clothing Action Plan (SCAP), which is coordinated by WRAP, a not-for-profit organisation which receives Government support across the UK.
+Their website also has a directory of many organisations who offer sewing skills in Wales and the UK. http://www.loveyourclothes.org.uk INSTA/FB @LoveYourClothesUK TW @LoveYourClothes

 RADICAL FASHION WEEK: Brought to you by the Sustainable Studio and taking place during Fashion Revolution Week this sustainable fashion show based in Cardiff aims to celebrate the amazing talent we have here in Wales.
 The idea is to create an inclusive platform bringing creative radical thinkers and designers together to support the fashion revolution movement right here in Wales.
 The first show was held in 2019 and we hope there will be more to come!
 INSTA @RadicalFashionWeek